"Molecular and Translational Neuroscience means...

 Study structure

 The program comprises four semesters of standard study time and concludes with the Master of Science degree.
-In the case of a Master's thesis in the laboratory, the study time can also be extended to five semesters (2.5 years).

 The study plan provides information on the structure of the course.
 There are compulsory and elective modules.
 You must achieve a minimum of 120 credit points (ECTS) to graduate.
 You can acquire 30 credit points in each semester.